 Advanced expository prose particularly designed for students in science and business but open to all who wish to improve their writing techniques.
-1 c.u.

-Prerequisites: WRT 107 with a final grade of C- or better, and either a 200level literature course with a grade of C or better, or the consent of the Instructor.
+Prerequisites: WRT 107 with a final grade of C- or better, and either a 200-level literature course with a grade of C or better, or the consent of the Instructor.